 Hamas agrees to a Gaza ceasefire, sources say; US and Israel reject offer

-Al Jazeera’s sources say Hamas has agreed to a US proposal for a 60-day truce and the release of 10 captives, but Washington rejects the claim.
+Al Jazeera’s sources say Hamas has agreed to a US proposal for a 60-day truce and the release of 10 captives, but Washington denied the claim.

 Hamas has agreed to a ceasefire proposal put forth by the United States for Gaza, according to Al Jazeera’s sources, but an American official rejected the claim and said the deal being discussed was “unacceptable” and “disappointing”.